Shruti-1008/Weather_Dashboard/README.md

-# ☁️ Cloudy — Weather Dashboard!
+# ☁️ Cloudy — Weather Dashboard

 A beautiful and responsive **weather dashboard** built with HTML, CSS, and JavaScript.

 Cloudy provides real-time weather information for any searched city using the Open-Meteo API, with a clean aesthetic interface designed around soft gradients and glassmorphism.

-pupose:
-cuvkbkjb

 ## ✨ Features: